microsoft/pxt-arcade/docs/test/tutorials/free-throw.md

 - :binoculars: Look at your game!

-- Your player should be moving back and forth on the court
+Your player should be moving back and forth on the court.

-- When you press the (A) button (or space bar) the player should shoot a basketball toward the top of the screen
+When you press the (A) button (or space bar) the player should shoot a basketball toward the top of the screen.

 💡 _We will add points in the next step._